Welcome to the Wholly Orders FAQ Page

 In this respect, I am also not at all prepared to cede words like ‘mindfulness’ and ‘holistic’ to the New Age gurus.
 They reflect essential aspects of the contemplative

 As ridiculous and unlikely as it may seem, I’m going to paraphrase Bono here.
 In Rattle and Hum, he introduced ‘Helter Skelter’ as the song that a certain depraved individual “stole from the Beatles.”
 Then he said, “We’re stealing it back.”
 Well, that’s how I feel about terms like ‘mindfulness’ and ‘holistic.’
 These are the terms that the pseudo-philosophers stole from the contemplative tradition, and we’re stealing them back.

 What do you do when you're not reading and writing?

-My sense of humor runs slightly dark and very, very dry.
-So I’ve been told.
+Many have told me that my sense of humor runs slightly dark and very, very dry.